DeviCatOutlet/devicatoutlet.github.io/about.md

 * ![](img/aboutdevicat.png)
 * ## DeviCat

-  I’m a self taught digital illustrator, and a full time Twitch Partnered broadcaster.
+  I’m a self taught digital illustrator, full time Twitch Partnered broadcaster, and part time video creator on YouTube.
 Here, we encourage the ideals of positive community through creativity and determination.

 ---